bluepersia/FluidScale/README.md

 ## 🧱 Isolation

-By default, FluidScale watches the whole DOM to apply itself to any new content, and remove old content.
+By default, FluidScale watches the whole DOM to apply itself to any new content.
 If the whole team uses FluidScale, this is a solid approach.
 However, if that's not the case, it may be better to only apply FluidScale to your own content.

 ```js